danielpes/i3-dotfiles/README.md

 ## Hotkeys

 As a keyboard+mouse fan, I configure most of my keyboard shortcuts to be reachable with the left hand.
-Some shortcuts examples include:s
+Some examples:
 * `Mod+w,a,s,d`: Navigate tiled windows
 * `Mod+Shift+w,a,s,d`: Move focused tiled window
 * `Mod+q,e`: Navigate workspaces